wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/business-process-optimization-process-advisor/includes/5-analyze-recordings-interpret-results.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the variants time details.](../media/variants-time.png)](../media/variants-time.png#lightbox)

-You can select Variant 1 to filter all the information on the analytics page to better understand this deviation.
+You can select Variant 1 to filter all the information on the analytics page to better understand this path.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the filtered information on the analytics page.](../media/deviation.png)](../media/deviation.png#lightbox)